aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/msofillformathelper/_index.md

 ```

-the Texture and Picture fill data.
+Gets the Texture and Picture fill data.

 **Returns:**
 byte[]